 I’m not even talking about my family.

-Did I ever mention my husband has no overt trauma of the childhood ACES sort, but I remain unconvinced that means there is no trauma in his family at all?
+Did I ever mention my partner has no overt trauma of the childhood ACES sort, but I remain unconvinced that means there is no trauma in his family at all?

 Covid19 is officially in the South.
 (And in Hell.)
 And, that means my Facebook is suddenly full of “thoughts and prayers.”
 And Psalm 91:10.